This site uses cookiesMore Information.

 “The building is purposely straightforward,” explained Rae, an architect and senior principal in HOK’s Tampa studio.
 “There are no complicated geometries, no alcoves, no recesses.
 No places for wind forces to build and create additional stresses on the building.”

-Aghajani sees resilient design as key to future-proofing buildings, particularly in regions prone to violent storms.
-“I think of it as invest now or pay later.
-You’re creating value.”
+HOK’s team sees resilient design as key to future-proofing buildings, particularly in regions like this that are prone to violent storms.

 Your browser is out-of-date!